 Learn more about the basics of chemotherapy.

 Meningioma and its treatment cause physical symptoms and side effects, as well as emotional, social, and financial effects.
-Managing all of these effects is called palliative care or supportive care.
+Managing all of these effects is called palliative and supportive care.
 It is an important part of your care that is included along with treatments intended to slow, stop, or eliminate the tumor.

-Palliative or supportive care focuses on improving how you feel during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
+Palliative and supportive care focuses on improving how you feel during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
 Any person, regardless of age or type and stage of tumor, may receive this type of care.
 And it often works best when it is started right after a diagnosis.
-People who receive palliative or supportive care along with treatment for the tumor often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.
+People who receive palliative and supportive care along with treatment for the tumor often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.

 Steroids.
 Steroids occur naturally in the body in tiny amounts.
 In larger amounts, they are very powerful anti-inflammatory medications that reduce swelling.
 Most people with a brain tumor will need steroids to help relieve swelling of the brain.
-You will most likely receive steroids when you are first diagnosed, before and after surgery, before and after radiation therapy, and if you have an advanced brain tumor.
+You will most likely receive steroids when you are first diagnosed, before and after surgery, before and after radiation therapy, and/or if you have an advanced brain tumor.
 Steroids may cause weight gain and water retention, increased appetite, difficulty sleeping, changes in mood, and stomach irritation.
 After successful treatment for the brain tumor, your doctor may slowly reduce the amount of steroids you need to take over time.

 Anti-seizure medication.
 A person with a CNS tumor may experience seizures (see Symptoms and Signs).
 This type of medication helps control how often a person has seizures.